ElijahKolawole/event-tracker_public/README.md

-# Student Volunteer Website : An event- volunteer-tracking app.
+# Student Volunteer Website : A Volunteer-tracking app.

 ## Motivation
 Event Volunteer Tracking App. is a web based progressing project from a previous team.
 It's meant for event creation and volunteer registration.